Ruslan Alekhno: 2008-present

 In 2012, Alekhno began a new creative phase, recording new songs and working on a new show.
 His new song "Ne zabyt'" was in rotation on radio stations, and a new video was released, as well as his next single "My ostanemsya".

 In May 2013, he released album of war songs Nasledie, which included the famous Russian songs of the Great Patriotic War.
 According to Ruslan, his new album is a tribute to all veterans of World War II.
 Ruslan dedicates it to all grandparents, who fought against fascism.

 On May 26, 2013, International Academy of Public Recognition presented Ruslan Alekhno with the Award "For contribution to the development of Russian culture."

 In 2014, Alekhno released the single "Serdtse iz stekla" featuring Russian singer Valeriya.
 Its music video was released in Spring 2014.

 In 2015, Alekhno won the TV show "Odin v odin!", the Russian version of "Your Face Sounds Familiar".

+Alekhno performed in a concert for Russian troops in Syria at new year 2016.

 In 2019, he participated in The Voice of Russia.
 During the Blind Auditions, he sang Jaak Joala's "Podberu muzyku" and did not manage to let any of the coaches turn.
 One of the coaches, Konstantin Meladze, called Alekhno a "restaurant singer, who you listen to when you are drunk", causing a stir in the Belarusian media.
 Alekhno later said that he was happy that he did not pass the audition phase and he had little interest in the show.
 He admitted getting onto the show purely for the fee that Channel One had offered for his participation and said that the producers of the show had been trying to get him to participate for multiple seasons straight.